gzuchs/gzuchs.github.io/README.md

 ## How to Use
 1. Enter items to be added to list
-2. Enter probability of generating items
+2. Enter probability of generating items, from 0 to 1.
 3. Enter range of x and y coordinates to spawn item in
 4. Click on Generate Random Item button to determine if an item should be generated